robertodefarias/robertodefarias/README.md

 👋 Hi, I'm Roberto de Farias

-Building intelligent digital solutions with a global mindset.
+I build intelligent digital solutions with a global mindset.
 Brazilian-Canadian professional open to roles in **Canada, Brazil, Europe, or remote-first teams worldwide**.
 Fluent in **English, French, Portuguese, and Spanish**, I thrive in multicultural environments and excel at bridging communication gaps.